gabriella-martin/gabriella-martin/README.md

   <h4 align="center">Current Projects</h4>

-[Personal Dashboard](https://github.com/gabriella-martin/Interactive-Dashboar): This project is a automatic data pipeline to data visualisation that retrieves data from three important categories in my life.
-Health is pipelined with iOs shortcuts & PyiCloud, Productivity from a time-tracking REST API and Personal from ToDoist API, the data is then processed with Pandas.
-Panel is used for visualisation alongside Hvplot, Bokeh & Holoviews.
-The dashboard is then supplemented with my personal favourite public REST API's
+[Personal Dashboard](https://github.com/gabriella-martin/Interactive-Dashboard): This project is a automatic data pipeline to data visualisation that retrieves data from three important categories in my life.
+The technologies used include Streamlit, Pandas, Pyplot, multiple REST API's and iOS Shortcuts.
+See the dashboard [here](https://gabriella-martin-interactive-dashboard-welcome-9hpibj.streamlit.app/)

-**Technologies Used**: Python, REST API, Pandas, Hvplot, Bokeh, Holoviews & Panel
+**Technologies Used**: Python, REST API's, Pandas, Pyplot, Streamlit, iOS Shortcuts, PyiCloud & etc

 [Web Scraping](https://github.com/gabriella-martin/Web-Scraping):
 This projects scrapes all the data from a Google job search query.
 As Google Jobs has no API and is a complex, dynamic webpage, Selenium is used to simulate a front-end user.
 This data was then processed and added to an excel spreadsheet